d-chambers/waverave/writeup/writeup.md

 `serial_test.c` - test if the serial simulation code works as desired.

-`mpi_test.c` - test if the simulation code works as desired, and mpi works as well.
+`mpi_test.c` - test if the simulation code and mpi code produce the same output.

 `weak_scaling.sh` - Slurm submission script to get the timing for weak scaling test.